Current timestamp: 19/08/2026 11:20:11

 You Said, We Did:

-Over the past few months, the Town Centre and Outer Beat Team have been tackling ASB and crime in the East Bury area, utilising a number of tactics, including high-visibility and plainclothes patrols.
+Over the past few months, the Town Centre and Outer Beat Team have been tackling ASB and crime in the East Bury area, utilising a number of tactics, including high-visibility hotspot policing and plain clothes patrols.

 To tackle ASB, joint work has been conducted with the Council's Anti-Social Behaviour team regarding several known youths causing issues for local businesses in the area.
-The youths were identified and several arrests were made whilst others have successfully been dealt with by the council ASB team.
-However, as is the nature of Town Centre policing, new groups will replace the old ones and we need to keep on top of this over the summer.
+They have successfully been dealt with by the council ASB team and issued banning notices from the local shopping centres.
+Criminal offences have also been dealt with, and referred to the youth offending team.
+However, as is the nature of Town Centre policing, we know that new groups will replace the old ones and we need to keep on top of this over the Summer.
+Bury council have set up a number of free summer activities which youths will be encouraged to take advantage of.

-The officers regularly conduct stop searches when appropriate, which has led to drugs being seized and criminal action taken against the offenders.
-The team also gather intelligence to obtain warrants to target the suppliers.
+The team regularly conduct stop searches when appropriate, which has led to drugs being seized and action taken against the offenders.
+The team also gather intelligence to obtain warrants to target those higher up the chain and we are carrying a number of PWITS crimes where people have been stopped carrying considerable quantities of drugs.

-Officers have also attended a number of events and community venues in the area such as the Gallipoli Parade, Bury Pride, school visits, Mosque visits and Bury Comic Con.
+Officers have also attended a number of events and community venues in the area such as the Gallipoli Parade, Bury Pride, school visits, mosque visits and Bury Comic Con and there are events over the summer which we will also be attending.

 I would ask that if you have any information or concerns to report these in the usual way via the GMP website or anonymously via CrimeStoppers on the telephone number 0800 555 111.